 Roadmap for Success

 Our curricular approach and close personal attention provide students with a framework of success from the first semester to senior year.
-First-year students build skills and experience through introductory seminars including one in the Integrated Social Sciences Program and several in the Teacher-Advisor Program.
+First-year students build skills and experience through introductory seminars including one in the Liberal Arts Scholars Program Program and several in the First Year Program.
 Senior seminars, with an average of 18 students, include a research project that serves as the capstone of your undergraduate economics education—and a way of demonstrating to graduate schools and employers your grasp of economic theory and practice.

 3+2 Adds Up to Tuition Savings, Law Degree